Letters from Lodi

-13. Tokay sandy loam – a deep (generally over 25-feet, as deep as 90-feet in many areas), high-vigor, well drained and consistent fine sand alluvium originating from granitic rock base of the Sierra Nevada mountain range to the immediate east.
+13. Tokay sandy loam – a deep (generally over 25 feet, as deep as 90 feet in many areas), high-vigor, well-drained, and consistent fine sand alluvium originating from the granitic rock base of the Sierra Nevada mountain range to the immediate east.

 17. Over 125

 23. Bechthold Vineyard, planted 25 acres of Cinsaut (a.k.a.
 Cinsault) in 1886

 24. Royal Tee Vineyard; planted in 1889, and still owned by descendants of Joseph Spenker who also own and operate Jessie’s Grove Winery (Greg Burns and his mother, Wanda Woock Bechthold)